;

 The reference range for the anion gap is 8 – 16 mEq/L.

-The anion gap calculation can be a factor when evaluating for metabolic acidosis for this reason.
 However, it is important to look at each electrolyte in the equation when evaluating reasons for high- or low levels.

 Renal Function Panel Normal Values Chart